Are you looking for ideas to create a functional laundry room? I have several ideas to share with you in this post that won’t break the bank!

-It has a shelf area just above the vintage coat hooks that is perfect for keys and spare sunglasses.
+It has a shelf area just above the vintage coat hooks that are perfect for keys and spare sunglasses.
 It also has a lovely mirror with a gorgeous patina for those quick glances as we walk out of the door.

-There are several vintage coat hooks leftover from the pantry.
+There are several vintage coat hooks left over from the pantry.
 I had previously used them to hold bbq utensils next to the hot water heater.

-But I didn’t want them hidden behind the new curtain so I switched them out for store bought hooks and hung the bbq utensils on them.
+But I didn’t want them hidden behind the new curtain so I switched them out for store-bought hooks and hung the bbq utensils on them.

-These will hold some vintage style brooms and dust mop I plan on finding and then hanging just about the doggie bowl area of the pantry.
+These will hold some vintage-style brooms and dust mop I plan on finding and then hanging just about the doggie bowl area of the pantry.

 plan first and be flexible